-How to Dominate Amazon in 2020: Sellers Predictions by Top Experts & Challenges + 2019 Review
+How Increase Your Amazon Sales in 2020: Predictions by Top Experts & Challenges + 2019 Review

 2019 has definitely been a turning point with so many updates and changes in the Amazon marketplace and selling community that we would have to make an entire blog post for that; still here we will make a summary of what sellers need to keep in mind to face 2020 in the best way, working smarter and optimizing their incomes.
 In Short: how the facts that happened in 2019 lead to 2020?
 How can you dominate the Amazon marketplace in 2020?